samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 - `POST` `/birthdates/{username}`;

 After defining the route spefication in the first arguments, you specify the controller to handle the request to that particular path.

+{% include tweet_quote.html quote_text="Joi can help you keep your data consistent by validating requests in @nodejs applications." %}

 ### Handling Restify Errors